danielhz/wquery-docs/index.md

 The property `MaxQueryCostEstimationTime` indicates the maximum estimated time for a query.
 If the engine estimates that a query will long more that this value, then it will not evaluate it.
-We set this property to 0, that means that no estimation limits will be considered applied, i.e., all queries will be evaluated.
+We set this property to 0, that means that no estimation limits are considered applied, i.e., all queries are evaluated.

 Finally, the `MaxQueryExecutionTime` is the timeout for query execution.
 Queries that exceed this timeout are aborted in runtime.